DFE-Digital/one-login-aspnetcore/README.md

 If identity verification was requested *and* identity verification was successful then a `https://vocab.account.gov.uk/v1/coreIdentityJWT` claim will also be present.
 Its value is JSON-encoded.
 See the [One Login docs](https://docs.sign-in.service.gov.uk/integrate-with-integration-environment/prove-users-identity/#prove-your-user-39-s-identity) for more information on the data contained in this claim.

-A set of extension methods over `ClaimsPrincipal` is provided for extracting information name and birth date information from the core identity JWT -
+A set of extension methods over `ClaimsPrincipal` is provided for extracting the user's name and birth date from the core identity JWT -
 `GetCoreIdentityName()`, `GetCoreIdentityNames()`, `GetCoreIdentityBirthDate()` and `GetCoreIdentityBirthDates()`.